KovidaSamirKshatri/Kovida-Samir-Kshatri_Hack-to-Hire/README.md

 # Kovida-Samir-Kshatri-IIIT-Delhi_Hack-to-Hire
 Indigo Hack to Hire - Data Science(4010)

+**The code is in python and has been run in the conda environment using Jupyter Notebooks and Google Colab.**

 The problem statement presented requires us to build a question answering system, specifically a closed book question answering system i.e., it does not use any context and answers based on the universal knowledge of the subject.